farazsth98/virtualbox-qemu-vuln-research-notes/README.md

 This repo contains a guide on setting up Virtualbox and QEMU for doing VM escape related security research.

 It also contains a template for a userspace proof of concept that you can use to interact with emulated devices in the hypervisor code.

-Note that writing a kernel driver and then interacting with the kernel driver from userspace is generally a cleaner way to go though.
+**Note: if your Guest VM has secure boot enabled, you cannot use the above template.
+You must write a kernel module and sign it using the private key (accessible as long as you're root).
+I'll document how to do this some time in the future.**

 # Contents